BE-Network/terraform-provider-verity/openapi/docs/BundlesPutRequestEndpointBundleValueObjectProperties.md

 NewBundlesPutRequestEndpointBundleValueObjectPropertiesWithDefaults instantiates a new BundlesPutRequestEndpointBundleValueObjectProperties object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetIsForSwitch

-`func (o *BundlesPutRequestEndpointBundleValueObjectProperties) GetIsForSwitch() bool`

-GetIsForSwitch returns the IsForSwitch field if non-nil, zero value otherwise.

-### GetIsForSwitchOk

-`func (o *BundlesPutRequestEndpointBundleValueObjectProperties) GetIsForSwitchOk() (*bool, bool)`

-GetIsForSwitchOk returns a tuple with the IsForSwitch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsForSwitch

-`func (o *BundlesPutRequestEndpointBundleValueObjectProperties) SetIsForSwitch(v bool)`

-SetIsForSwitch sets IsForSwitch field to given value.

-### HasIsForSwitch

-`func (o *BundlesPutRequestEndpointBundleValueObjectProperties) HasIsForSwitch() bool`

-HasIsForSwitch returns a boolean if a field has been set.

 ### GetGroup